Pierre-D-G/Angular2-SimpleWebsite/README.md

 Simple Website made with Angular 2

-## Made using the Angualr 2 Quickstart seed
+## Made using the Angular 2 Quickstart seed
 This is a website built using Angular 2.

 Contains three components-